 Throughout Great Britain, Britain's Kensington and even Chelsea, Haringey, Westminster, or Newham townships represent the largest percentage of homeless youth, in which one in twelve children seems to be destitute.

 Why are People Homeless?

-The way we, as humans, manage these existential activities can vary from person to person, especially when there is a state of mental transition.
-There are motives for homelessness, drug abuse, and other problems ranging from being homeless.
-Substance abuse seems to be unique to everyone and maybe pills, alcohol, or perhaps a quarrel of each one.
+The way we, as humans, manage existential activities can vary from person to person, especially when there is a state of mental transition.
+There can be motives for homelessness, drug abuse, and other problems.
+Substance abuse seems unique to everyone, and it may be caused by pills, alcohol, or a quarrel.

-This is a realistic blessing; Realistic from a fitness and safety point of view.
-Homeless teenagers often stay away from authorities who may add parents or those around them to foster care.
-So it feels that a person concludes that if they need help within the shelter they will do better on their own.
-It is also someone who lives in transitional housing or any scenario in which a person's home is unstable or non-transitive.
+Homeless teenagers often avoid authorities and may add parents or those around them to foster care.
+Teenagers who need help within the shelter may be facing personal issues.
+It may be someone who lives in transitional housing because their home is unstable or non-transitive.

 What percentage of the UK is Homeless?

 The social survey organisations' database searched the percentage of UK residents in the military who are not homeless.
 London is visited by people from many parts of Britain, Europe and beyond, as it has been supporting immigrants for hundreds of years.

 For this, the authorities are not changing the figures of the homeless because it is entirely based on historical data that has now transformed.
 As a result, many are "hidden homeless" with permanent households, although they no longer meet the statutory definition.